Tábor: Natural sights

 In Klokoty, there is the Pod Klokoty Geological Exposition along the Lužnice.

-On the east edge of the town, there is a rock formation called Granátová skála ("garnet rock").
+On the east edge of the town, there is a rock formation called Granátová skála ('garnet rock').
 The rock is a deposit of red garnets that can be as large as hazelnuts and is protected as a nature monument.
 The majority of the rock was mined and used as construction material.

 Tábor Zoo in Větrovy is the largest zoological garden in the South Bohemian Region with the area of 10 ha.
 It was opened in 2015.
-In 2021, it bred 74 species.
-In 2021 it had almost 110,000 visitors.
+In 2023, it bred 81 species.
+In 2024, the zoo had more than 118,000 visitors.

 The botanical garden in Tábor was founded in 1866, which makes it the second oldest in the country.
 It belongs to the neighbouring Secondary Agricultural School.
 It contains more than 4,000 plants and 400 trees.
 The seeds from there are sent to more than 400 places in the world.
 Most of the garden is occupied by an arboretum.
 There is a small lake and a rock garden.
 The three glasshouses contains cacti, succulents, orchids, carnivorous plants and many other exotic plants.

-U Popraviště is the biggest park in Tábor.
+U Popraviště is the largest park in Tábor.
 The park is built around a former gallows, which was used in 1942 during World War II.
 There is a monument to 156 victims of repression by the Nazi German occupiers that was built in 1947–1948, which includes a bronze board with lions and bronze relief board with figures.
 The rest of the park was created in the 1980s.